From around November 2022 onwards we introduced a number of rolling changes to Starling Cycles Murmur, Swoop and Twist frames.

-We’re calling these latest designs ‘Version 3’ and any Murmur, Twist or Swoop frames on order from here on out will be built with this update.
+We’re calling these latest designs ‘Version 3’ and any Starling Cycles Murmur, Twist or Swoop frames on order from here on out will be built with this update.

-Let’s take a look at what V3 offers…
+Let’s take a look at what Starling Cycles V3 frames offer…

 Let’s start by saying that whilst these updates appear subtle, they are pretty significant.

-The silhouette of the frames obviously hasn’t changed, but they’ve added some really important evolution that’ll just make riding and living with your Starling a little easier.
-We’ve not reinvented the wheel, so don’t feel like your V1 or V2 is now out-of-date, but we have evolved our frames forward for the next few years.
+We’ve not reinvented the wheel, so don’t feel like your V1 or V2 Starling Cycles frame is now out-of-date, but we have evolved our designs forward for the next few years.

 We’re pretty proud of what we’ve achieved, particularly because they have such a subtle impact on the visuals of our bikes.